deusthindwa/optimal.age.pneumovacc.adults/README.md

-# optimal.age.pneumovacc.adults
-Identifying optimal age to vaccinate older adults with PCV or PPV
+# Optimal timing for pneumococcal vaccines in older adults